 Distance from D.C.: 65 miles

 Through Oct.
-31, the nursery is holding its 23rd annual Fall Festival and Pumpkin Playground.
-Open daily from 9 a.m. to 9 p.m., admission costs on weekdays are $10 per person and $14 on weekends.
-Children two and under are free of charge.
+31, the nursery is holding its annual Fall Festival and Pumpkin Playground, open daily.
+Admission is $10 per person on weekdays and $14 on weekends.
+Children two and under get in free.
 Each paid admission receives a carvable patch pumpkin and hayrides.
+Kids younger than two get in free with paid adult admissions.

 Distance from D.C.: 19 miles